wzh1895/Stock-and-Flow-in-Python/readme.md

 ## Introduction

 This is a python realization of Stock and Flow Diagram display, based on ***Tkinter***.
-The intention is to allow users of PySD to visually view the model.
+The intention is to allow users to visually view the model.
 Here you can have a quick glance of it:

 ![ScreenShot](screenShot_02.png)